klipspringr/wordle-cli/README.md

 ![Screenshot of a Wordle CLI game](/assets/screenshot.png?raw=true "Screenshot of a Wordle CLI game")

+### Solving Wordle

+This repo also demonstrates that all the official solutions can be found within six guesses.
+The program implements [Knuth's minimax algorithm for Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)#Worst_case:_Five-guess_algorithm), with some presets for initial guesses, to play and win against all solutions, in reasonable time on a desktop computer.
+[Read more](/SOLVING.md) about solving Wordle.

 ### Download and run (`./play.py`)
 Requires **Python 3.6** or later, and a **modern terminal app** (e.g. [Windows Terminal](https://aka.ms/terminal) if running Windows)